ncyxie/Notepad-DOT-Qt/README.md

 ## Introduction

 **Notepad DOT Qt** is an open-source, cross-platform and highly customizable text editor.
-It has all basic notepad functions and more customisation junk.
+It has all basic notepad functions and more customization options.
-It is for everyday life, from newbies to advanced users.
+It is suitable for daily driving, from newbies to advanced users.
-As it is open-source, you can modify it and even make it better.

 ## Download